Samurai Jack season 5: Production

 Starting in 2014, reruns of Samurai Jack were aired on Toonami, an action-oriented programming block on Adult Swim.
 Within two weeks of Tartakovsky's first communication with executive Mike Lazzo, a deal was reached for 10 more episodes of the series.
 The network released a short teaser in December 2015 after it green-lit the return of the series with Genndy Tartakovsky as executive producer and Cartoon Network Studios as the season's production company.
 Artwork used in the teaser derived from the cover of an issue from IDW Publishing's comic book adaptation of the series.
 The new season received further mention ahead of the network's 2016 upfront press release.
 The fifth season was announced for the 2016–17 television season.
 Work-in-progress excerpts were shared at the 2016 Annecy International Animated Film Festival.
 According to Tartakovsky, having a small production team allowed for a smaller budget, faster schedule, and greater creative freedom for the team, and executive producer Mike Lazzo gave the team a free hand, with minimal intervention in the production.
 Changes in television animation storytelling since the cartoon's original series allowed the show to shift from episodic storytelling, where each episode is more or less independent from the others, to one cohesive serialized story that will conclude Jack's journey.
 The serialized format allows every episode to have a "reveal" that takes the show in a different direction.
-The final episode was storyboarded on October 2016, and Tartakovsky expressed hope it would have a very emotional impact on the audience.
+The final episode was storyboarded in October 2016, and Tartakovsky expressed hope it would have a very emotional impact on the audience.
 All the original Samurai Jack episodes are designated by Roman numerals, and the original series ended with episode "LII" (52).
 Season five opens with episode "XCII" (92); the jump in numbering signifies the elapsed time from the last episode of season four.

 Casting

 Phil LaMarr reprises his role as Jack, and John DiMaggio reprises his role as the Scotsman, a fan-favorite ally of Jack's.
 Sab Shimono reprises his role as the Emperor, Jack's unnamed father who originally vanquished Aku.
 Due to the death of Mako, who originally voiced Aku, Tartakovsky at first considered using a completely different voice for the character.
 However, considering how Mako's voice was an important element of the character, voice actor Greg Baldwin was brought in to mimic the original voice.
-Baldwin had previously served as Mako's replacement as the voice of Iroh during the final season of Avatar: The Last Airbender and the second and third seasons of The Legend of Korra.
+Baldwin had previously served as Mako's replacement for the voice of Iroh during the final season of Avatar: The Last Airbender and the second and third seasons of The Legend of Korra.
 Tara Strong and Tom Kenny, who guest starred in the previous seasons, respectively voice the season's recurring characters Ashi and Scaramouche.